bbauska/JS-Eloquent/README.md

 standardization.
 In practice, the terms ECMAScript and JavaScript can be used interchangeably---they are two names for the same language.

-There are those who will say *terrible* things about the JavaScript language.
+There are those who will say <i>terrible</i> things about the JavaScript language.
 Many of these things are true.
 When I was required to write something in JavaScript for the first time, I quickly came to despise it.
 It would accept almost anything I typed but interpret it in a way